swarnsaha831/Task-Manager/README.md

-# This is a task manager with simple functionality
+# This is a task manager with simple functionality, for viewing please visit swarnsaha831.github.io/task.html